ssmirr/appdev-chapters/adding-routes.md

 The argument to `render` is a `Hash` that specifies how we want to send the data back.
 We have a lot of options to choose from, corresponding to how many different formats there are in use for transmitting data. `:plain` is just going to send back plain text, which is enough for us for now.

 Try visiting `/rock` in your browser and you should now see a response rather than an error message.
 Congratulations!
-You've wired up your very first route; prepare to do it a million more times, because all developers do is pick a **spec** from the Next Up list, wire up the route for the URL so that a user can visit it, and then implement the logic to send back the correct information.
+You've wired up your very first route; prepare to do it a million more times, because all developers do all day is pick the next **spec** , wire up the route for the URL so that a user can visit it, and then implement the logic to send back the correct information.

 Let's go ahead and implement the logic for `/rock`.
 You can write as much Ruby as you need to in the method prior to the `render`: